Causal structure in spin-foams: Relation to earlier proposals

 In the asymptotic limit, $A_v$ consists of two conjugate terms like

 as shown in equation \eqref{eq:classical_limit_PR}.
 The sign $\pm$ can be seen as an orientation of the tetrahedron dual to $v$.
 Thus,

 where the sum is carried over all possible sign-assignation to the four vertices.
-In \cite{christodoulou2013}, it is suggested that only some of the terms in this sum, dubbed "spikes", contribute to the divergence.
+In \cite{Christodoulou:2012af}, it is suggested that only some of the terms in this sum, dubbed ``spikes'', contribute to the divergence.
+The spikes are specific configurations among those for which the light-cones are locally well-defined but with signature switches between the vertices.
 In other words, a wise selection of vertex orientation can cure the model from divergences.
 It is suggested that a similar behavior could cure the EPRL model as well.

-Our proposed causal EPRL model \eqref{eq:causal-K} satisfies the requirements identified in \cite{christodoulou2013}.
-However, there are two main differences with respect to their proposal: \begin{enumerate} \item We fix the orientation at the level of wedges, which is a finer scale than that of tetrahedra. \item The orientation is fixed in the definition of the amplitude, while theirs only holds in the asymptotic limit. \end{enumerate}
+Our proposed causal EPRL model \eqref{eq:causal-K} satisfies the requirements identified in \cite{Christodoulou:2012af}.
+However, there are two main differences with respect to their proposal: (i) We fix the orientation at the level of wedges, which is a finer scale than that of tetrahedra. (ii) The orientation is fixed in the definition of the amplitude, while theirs only holds in the asymptotic limit.

-\passage{Engle's proper vertex}
+\subsection{Engle's proper vertex}

-The computation of the EPRL asymptotics \eqref{eq:asymptotic_EPRL} by Barrett et al \cite{barrett2009c} is promising but presents two difficulties: \begin{itemize} \item The cosine problem: the asymptotics of a single vertex has two critical points.
-This results in a problematic asymptotic behavior when several vertices are involved. \item Euclidean boundary: the asymptotics does not suppress the euclidean boundary. \end{itemize}

-These two difficulties are traced back to a common origin in Engle's analysis \cite{Engle:2011un,engle2016a}: the EPRL model is built from discrete BF theory by imposing the simplicity constraint, but the latter is not strong enough as it admits three sectors out of the five of the Plebanski formulation.

-The \emph{proper vertex} \cite{engle2016a} includes further constraints that restrict the model to the Einstein-Hilbert sector only.
+The EPRL model has been criticized on the basis of its asymptotics, featuring the so-called \textit{cosine problem} \cite{Halliwell:1990qr}, \cite{Engle:2012yg,Vojinovic:2013faa}.
+The presence of two critical points is expected to cause problems when several vertices are considered \cite{Bianchi:2008ae}.
+Engle has argued that the origin of this phenomenon is the fact that the EPRL model is built from discrete BF theory by imposing the simplicity constraint, but the latter is not strong enough as it admits three sectors out of the five of the Plebanski formulation\cite{Engle:2011un,Engle:2015mra}.
+The proposal of a \textit{proper vertex} \cite{Engle:2015mra} includes further constraints that restrict the model to the Einstein-Hilbert sector only.
 This is done by introducing in each wedge amplitude a spectral projector that concretely acts as a step-function $\Theta$.
 As a result, only one of the two terms in \eqref{eq:asymptotic_EPRL} is selected.